An Empirical Study on Bug Severity Estimation using Source Code Metrics and Static Analysis: Discussion on Practical Implications

-Conversely, there is a buggy method named \verb|parse()| in the \verb|Closure-68| project with the Medium severity value.
-The SC value for this buggy method is very large which shows the complexity of the method, so we may assume this is a severe bug, but the SpotBugs reports the Low severity value.
+We believe that our observations will be instrumental for future research on producing accurate bug severity prediction models.
+For example, based on our observation, we suggest future studies to combine static analysis and code metrics results to get the benefits of both.
+This is useful since the metrics and the tools seem to focus on different aspects of severity.
+By comparing the calculated SC (mentioned in \ref{sec:RQ3-1}) and the severity predicted by the SpotBugs tool we found some samples where using both of these results will be more useful.
+For example, in the \verb|Math-87| project, the buggy method \verb|computeShiftIncrement()| has High severity value.
+The SpotBugs tool reports a Low severity value, but the SC value shows that this method is a complex method regarding the code metrics we used.
+In this case, the code metric values exhibit the severity better.
+Conversely, there is a buggy method named \verb|parse()| in the \verb|Closure-68| project with a Medium severity value.
+The SC value for this buggy method is very large which shows the complexity of the method, so we may assume this is a severe bug, but the SpotBugs reports a Low severity value.
 In the mentioned example, the SpotBugs prediction is closer to the actual severity value than the code metric values.